Difference Between PDF and PMF

 What is PMF?

 The Probability Mass function depends on the values of any real number.
-It does not go to the value of X which equals to zero and in case of x, the value of PMF is positive.
+It does not go to the value of X, which equals zero; in the case of x, the value of PMF is positive.

 The PMF plays an important role in defining a discrete probability distribution and produces distinct outcomes.
 The formula of PMF is p(x)= P(X=x) i.e the probability of (x)= the probability (X=one specific x)

-As it gives distinct values, PMF is very useful in computer programming and shaping of statistics.
+As it gives distinct values, PMF is very useful in computer programming and the shaping of statistics.

-In simpler terms, probability mass function or PMS is a function that is associated with discrete events i.e. probabilities related with those events occurring.
+In simpler terms, probability mass function or PMS is a function that is associated with discrete events, i.e. probabilities related to those events occurring.

-The word “mass“ explains the probabilities that are focused on discrete events.
+The word “mass“ explains the probabilities focused on discrete events.

 Some of the applications of the probability mass function (PMF) are:

-1. Probability mass function (PMF) has a main role in statistics as it helps in defining the probabilities for discrete random variables.
+1. The probability mass function (PMF) is central in statistics as it helps define the probabilities for discrete random variables.

 2. PMF is used to find the mean and variance of the distinct grouping.

-3. PMF is used in binomial and Poisson distribution where discrete values are used.
+3. PMF is used in binomial and Poisson distributions where discrete values are used.

-Some instances where Probability mass function can work are:
+Some instances where the Probability mass function can work are:

 1. Number of students in a class